 These lamps, which can be hard to find, are basically omnidirectional lamps with a silver coating on the top.
 They reflect the light back towards the rear of the lamp.
 This is usually applied in conjunction with specially designed fittings that then reflect the light forward again in a particular way.
-Several very high qualiy lighting solutions use this approach, because the larger reflector allows for more precision of the spread.
+Several very high quality lighting solutions use this approach, because the larger reflector allows for more precision of the spread.
 All light types are available with silver crowns, but they may be hard to find.

 You might have seen the candle- or flame-shaped lightbulbs in a chandelier in some tacky place.
 Those are decorative bulbs.
 They come in all sorts and sizes.
 These are usually not meant for proper illumination and mostly for effect, so do not expect great lighting qualities from them.
-As an accent in a space they can be used strategically.
+As an accent in a space they can be used strategically

 The consistency of a light source determines both its consistency in spread and in time.
 Consistency in spread determines wether the light is spreading its spectrum in all directions evenly.
 With lights that have special spread shapes it’s possible that some directions receive a different light spectrum than others.
 Spread in time mostly means flicker in the short term, and how the lamp behaves when it gets older.

 The spectrum of a lamp does not need to be the same in all directions.
 This is not necessarily unwanted, and can be used as a design tool to result in interesting light 'shapes’, as discussed above.
 If the color rendering is different depending on the angle, that is usually less wanted.
-This may result in chromatic abberation, which is where the different colors start detaching and rainbow effects start to appear.
-Some lights, especially those with multi-color reflectors like most halogen spots, may have various forms of chromatic abberation and/or diffraction.
+This may result in chromatic aberration, which is where the different colors start detaching and rainbow effects start to appear.
+Some lights, especially those with multi-color reflectors like most halogen spots, may have various forms of chromatic aberration and/or diffraction.